 The number of ejaculates that compose a BSE and the tests which are run with the samples can be quite variable depending upon the veterinarian and tests available.
-What I know about performing a BSE I learned from two of my mentors at Colorado State University (CSU), Dr. B.W.
-Pickett and Dr. Jim Voss.
-They felt strongly that if one truly wants to know how much sperm the stallion could provide on a daily basis (daily sperm output – DSO) then the stallion needs to be collected daily for 7-10 days or every other day for three weeks.
+In order to determine how many sperm the stallion can ejaculate on a daily basis (daily sperm output - DSO) the stallion needs to be collected daily for 7-10 days or every other day for three weeks.
 The last few ejaculates could then be used to determine daily sperm output.
-A value for DSO is needed to predict how many mares the stallion should be booked to in a given breeding season.
+A value for DSO can be used to predict how many mares the stallion should be booked to in a given breeding season.

 General Physical Exam